YoungElPaso/sample-mkdocs-project/docs/bns/sample-bns.md

-# A Sample BNS: Drupal 7 Profiles tool, glossary block administration
+## A Sample BNS: Drupal 7 Profiles tool, glossary block administration
+This document is derived from this template: [BNS Part A](../templates/bns-a.md)

 # P100 Business Need